KurzGedanke/XKarchive/README.md

 5
 Please enter the download path:
 /Users/asgard/Desktop/archiveXKCD
-1
 Download Comic: #1
-2
 Download Comic: #2
-3
 Download Comic: #3
-4
 Download Comic: #4
 ```

 ## License XKCD Comics

-The XKCD are under a[Creative Commons Attribution-NonCommercial 2.5 License](https://creativecommons.org/licenses/by-nc/2.5/).
+The XKCD are under a [Creative Commons Attribution-NonCommercial 2.5 License](https://creativecommons.org/licenses/by-nc/2.5/).

 This means you are free to: